EvidentSecurity/esp-sdk-java/docs/CustomComplianceControlsApi.md

 <a name="listCustomSignatures"></a>
 # **listCustomSignatures**
-> PaginatedCollection listCustomSignatures(customComplianceControlId, page, include)
+> PaginatedCollection listCustomSignatures(customComplianceControlId, include, page)

 Get a list of Custom Signatures for a Custom Compliance Control